Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 - Mucociliary clearance: drugs that prevent mucus buildup, thin mucus, or break up mucus in the airways to promote its clearance.
 There are two drugs available: hypertonic saline and dornase alfa (Pulmozyme®).

 - CFTR modulators: drugs that correct the malfunctioning CFTR protein.
-This is the newest class of CF drugs.
+This is the newest class of Cystic Fibrosis drugs.
 Four are currently available: ivacaftor (Kalydeco®), lumacaftor/ivacaftor (Orkambi®), tezacaftor/ivacaftor (Symdeko®), and elexacaftor/tezacaftor/ivacaftor (Trikafta®).

 “I started Kalydeco in November 2017 and, within a month, I couldn’t believe it – the difference was amazing,” Peters explained.
 “I went from about 26 percent lung function and being evaluated for a lung transplant to about 40 percent lung function and no longer transplant eligible.
 After starting with Kalydeco, I went on Symdeko, and now I’m on Trikafta – they all made my symptoms a little better.”